You are here: Urology Textbook > Surgery (procedures) > Circumcision

 Wound closure:

 Remove the gauze dressing the next day.
 Ointment dressing or loose protective wound dressings may be used for the following days.
 Advise regular showering and rinsing of wound secretions.
-After plastic (incomplete) circumcision, regular retraction of the penile shaft skin and cleaning the coronal sulcus from wound secretions is necessary.
+After plastic (incomplete) circumcision, regular retraction of the penile shaft skin and cleaning of the coronal sulcus from wound secretions are necessary.

 Complications of Circumcision